OmniSharp/generator-aspnet/templates/projects/empty/wwwroot/README.md

-# Welcome to ASP.NET 5
+# Welcome to ASP.NET Core

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.

-You've created a new ASP.NET 5 project.
+You've created a new ASP.NET Core project.
 [Learn what's new](http://go.microsoft.com/fwlink/?LinkId=518016)

 ## This application consists of:

-*   Sample pages using ASP.NET MVC 6
+*   Sample pages using ASP.NET MVC Core
 *   [Gulp](http://go.microsoft.com/fwlink/?LinkId=518007) and [Bower](http://go.microsoft.com/fwlink/?LinkId=518004) for managing client-side libraries
 *   Theming using [Bootstrap](http://go.microsoft.com/fwlink/?LinkID=398939)